gt-cs3220/gt-cs3220.github.io/hw2.md

 Please checkout hw2_files folder from the github.

-**What to submit**: a screenshot of task 2 and task 4.  (please use pdf or png file formats)
+**What to submit**: a screenshot of simulations of task 2 and task 4. (please use pdf or png file formats)

 **Grading**: Submit a screenshot of the last tasks that you have completed.
 You will get a full credit, if you have submitted your efforts for doing the assignment.
-These tasks are designed to help project #1. 
+These tasks are designed to help project #1.